 4. Renovate and improve housing stock.

-- Hamburg Housing Rehabilitation Program was implemented in Second Street, Main Street and Elm Street Areas.
+- Hamburg Housing Rehabilitation Program currently being implemented

 5. Provide assistance to Reading Company Technical & Historical Society with renovations to former PA Steel Foundry to hasten opening of Railroad Museum.